ErikBjare/ErikBjare.github.io/_wiki/_personal-recommendation-engine-manifesto.md

 We might even be able to score our diet in various ways:

- - How bubbly is our diet?
-Which content is notably not in it?
+ - How bubbly is it?
+Which content is notably excluded?
  - Which friends/sources/feeds are the most influential?

 ### What would be the effect?